Koukyosyumei/AIJack/aivalut/README.md

 Select `col_name` From `table_name_x` Join `table_name_y` On `key_name_of_x` Eq `key_name_of_y`

 # You can also query multiple commands from a text file
-# Some sample files can be found at the `example` directory.
+# Some sample files can be found in the `example` directory.
 source query.avi

 # You can safely exit with the following command